What's New - June 2014

 Grading Schemas greater than 100%

 Previously, the grading schema in the Grade Center had a maximum value of 100%.
-In Service Pack 14, this is no longer the case and percentages can be greater than 100%.
+This is no longer the case and percentages can be greater than 100%.

 Define “Score Attempts Using” setting from the “Options” page